Assembly Powerpoint, lesson plan and resources

 The final activity then explores allyship, with a video with current LGBTQ+ personnel used to spark discussions of how we can all be better allies to others.

-These LGBTQ+ Voices resources could be used as part of your school’s activities for Pride Month, Remembrance Day, or as part of general curriculum learning – with links to key aspects of PSHE/health and wellbeing and related curricula, alongside history and citizenship.
+These LGBTQ+ Voices resources could be used as part of your school’s activities for Pride Month 2023, Remembrance Day activities, or as part of general curriculum learning – with links to key aspects of PSHE/health and wellbeing and related curricula, alongside history and citizenship.

 The resources also align to the Gatsby Benchmarks for careers education, creating space for discussion of careers and workplaces through curriculum learning.